Svartifoss (Black Falls)

 • Dark hexagonal basalt columns framing the cascade

-• A rewarding uphill hike through birch woodland
+• An uphill hike through birch woodland

 • Viewing platform at the base of the falls